WeiShaoD/neuroimage-menu/docs/source/Hippo_seg_manual/Medial_Temporal_Lobes_Landmarks/landmarks.rst

 **Figure 4.12**: The “sweeping” of CSF towards the superior ventricle means that the hippocampal tail is no longer present in posterior slices.

-The last slice of the MTL is the slice in your image set where you can clearly see the gre$ the MTL the bright CSF laterally to the hippocampus will clearly sweep up and meet up with$
+The last slice of the MTL is the slice in your image set where you can clearly see the grey matter portion of the hippocampus tail.
+After the last slice of the MTL the bright CSF laterally to the hippocampus will clearly sweep up and meet up with the more superior ventricle.